mmamaev/timeboard/doc/source/making_a_timeboard.rst

       right dangle :                 13  14  15

 structure : Iterable
     Each element of `structure` matches a span produced by partitioning: the first element of `structure` is applied to the first span, the second - to the second span, and so on.
-If the `structure` gets exhausted, it starts over and iterates in cycles until the last span has been treated.
+If `structure` gets exhausted, it starts over and iterates in cycles until the last span has been treated.

     An element of `structure` can be one of the following:

         - a pattern of labels : make each base unit a separate workshift, assign labels from the pattern;
-        - another :py:class:`.Organizer` : recusrively organize the span into sub-spans;
+        - another :py:class:`.Organizer` : recursively organize the span into sub-spans;
         - a single label : combine all base units of the span into a single compound workshift with the given label.

     The following sections will provide examples of all these options.